Grand Canyon Deaths

 • 75 people in this category purposefully jumped or fell to commit suicide

-If we ignore the suicides, only 123 people have accidentally fallen to their death at the Grand Canyon, making it almost a tie with environmental deaths.
+If we ignore the suicides, only 123 people have accidentally fallen to their deaths at the Grand Canyon, making it almost a tie with environmental deaths.

 Environmental Deaths at the Grand Canyon: 124